Treatment

 - [[Neurovascular assessment#Neurovascular structures and injury risks table|brachial artery]] (8% of cases)

-- ulnar nerve
+- may be associated with entrapped ulnar nerve neuropathy

 - median nerve